 The lockout/tagout standard doesn’t apply when you "decommission" equipment or put machines "out of service."
 The main concern is probably that someone would try to start a machine that you don’t want to run anymore, for whatever reasons.

 The lockout/tagout standard says that you can’t use lockout/tagout equipment for any other purpose, so if you aren’t actually doing repairs or servicing work on this equipment, you shouldn’t use lock out/tag out equipment on it.

-To keep out-of-service machinery from being used, you might consider physically disconnecting it from it’s energy supplies.
-Dismantle it so that is isn’t hooked up to any energy anymore and it’s completely unable to be operated.
+To keep out-of-service machinery from being used, you might consider physically disconnecting it from its energy supplies.
+Dismantle it so that it isn’t hooked up to any energy anymore and it’s completely unable to be operated.

 You could attach a tag such as "Do not use without authorization" or something similar onto the machine’s controls to show that you don’t want employees to operate that machine.
 This isn’t the same as following a tagout procedure – the tag is on the controls and not the energy isolating devices, and the tag doesn’t include a tagout warning statement.
 This method gives employees an instruction, and to be most effective you should inform your workers that this is how you’re going to identify equipment that isn’t supposed to be used.